TommyB123/plex-bleacher/README.md

  * Hollowed Bleach (Arrancar arc)
  * Chipped Bleach (Fullbring arc)

+Requires a custom series named Concentrated Bleach to be present on your media server.

 # How to use
 * Ensure the Python programming language is available on your system.
 If you don't have it, you can easily grab it through the [Microsoft Store](https://apps.microsoft.com/detail/9pnrbtzxmb4z)
 * Install the Plex API library for Python.
 Enter `pip install plexapi` into your command prompt/terminal.